 How do you make a panna cotta?

-You can make panna cotta with a combination of milk and cream, or just milk for a lighter option.
-The milk is sweetened (with sugar, maple syrup, brown sugar, etc.) and flavoured (you can infuse the milk with herbs, spices, or even tea).
+Panna cotta is such an easy dessert.
+Truly!
+For any panna cotta recipe, you will use a combination of milk and cream, or just milk for a lighter option (I made these vanilla bean panna cotta with skim milk even).
+The milk is sweetened with your favourite sugar, whether that’s plain old granulated sugar, maple syrup, brown sugar, etc. Panna cotta is a blank canvas, mostly dairy, so panna cotta is perfect for playing with flavour: you can infuse the milk with herbs, spices, or even tea, like I did below.
 The flavoured milk is warmed then mixed with gelatin to set it into a dessert that can be served in jars or that can be unmolded onto a plate.
 You can also pour the panna cotta mixture into tart shells to make panna cotta tarts, like in this recipe.

 For these tarts, I originally tested a panna cotta recipe with less gelatin (3/4 tsp), but unfortunately the resulting panna cotta filling was riding the line between set and unset, as you can see in the following picture.
 I liked it that way, but I don’t think that it was “technically correct” so I retested the panna cotta filling with a little more gelatin (1 1/4 tsp) and the set was perfect.
 The filling is still luxuriously creamy, but properly set so it doesn’t ooze when you cut into it.
 I think I could even have gotten away with just a teaspoon of gelatin.

 This pâte sablée is one of my favourites because it makes a great, not-too-sweet crust for these tarts, but it also makes yummy cookies.
 I could have played around with the panna cotta filling recipe so that it would fill all 8 tart shells, but instead, I made 6 tarts and used the rest of the dough and cut out cookie hearts so that I had something to nibble on while I patiently waited for the panna cotta to set.
 Cookie hearts are necessary when you have to wait overnight for dessert.
+Remember to use tart pans with a removable bottom (like these on Amazon) so you don’t stress about unmolding the tarts from the tart pan: check out my tips for how to pop tarts out of tart pans.
 If you prefer to have panna cotta without the tart shell, feel free to make the panna cotta and divide it into glasses (greased if you’d like to unmold them).
-For other panna cotta recipes, find them on this panna cotta page.

 Earl Grey Panna Cotta Tarts Recipe